 Note that we've added a new line inside the tests module: use super::;.
-The tests module is a regular module that follows the usual visibility rules we covered in Chapter 7 in the "Privacy Rules" section.
+The tests module is a regular module that follows the usual visibility rules we covered in Chapter 7 in the "Paths for Referring to an Item in the Module Tree" section.
 Because the tests module is an inner module, we need to bring the code under test in the outer module into the scope of the inner module.
 We use a glob here so anything we define in the outer module is available to this tests module.